aws/aws-cdk-rfcs/text/0249-v2-experiments.md

-To avoid the manual and error-prone process of adding this check to every single unstable API, we will need to modify JSII so that it recognizes the `@xperimental` decorator, and adds this check during compilation.
+To avoid the manual and error-prone process of adding this check to every single unstable API, we will need to modify JSII so that it recognizes the `@experimental` decorator, and adds this check during compilation.

 Advantages: